Liquid Information Flow Control: Overview

 Next, for every branch, \toolname attempts to abduce a condition that would make the branch type-check against the expected type.
-In our example, the second branch is correct unconditionally, while the first branch generates the following \emph{logical abduction} problem:

-where $C$ is an unknown formula that cannot mention the policy parameters $s$ and $u$. \toolname uses existing techniques~\cite{PolikarpovaKuSo16} to find the following solution

-It then sorts all successfully abduced branch conditions from strongest to weakest, and uses each condition to synthesize a \emph{guard}, \ie a program that computes the monadic version of the condition:

-Finally, \toolname combines the synthesized guards and branches into a single conditional, which becomes the patch and replaces the original unsafe access.
+In our example, the second branch is correct unconditionally, while the first branch generates the following \emph{logical abduction} problem: $ C \wedge \upsilon = \T{client} \Implies \T{phase ds} = \T{Done}, $ where $C$ is an unknown formula over only the program variables, \ie it cannot mention the user variable $\upsilon$. \toolname uses existing techniques~\cite{PolikarpovaKuSo16} to find the following solution to the abduction problem: $C\mapsto \T{phase ds} = \T{Done}.$ It then sorts all successfully abduced branch conditions from strongest to weakest, and uses each condition to synthesize a \emph{guard}, \ie a program that computes the monadic version of the condition.
+In our case, the guard for the first branch is \T{bind getPhase (\\x1.x1 = Done)}.
+Finally, \toolname combines the synthesized guards and branches into a single conditional, which becomes the patch and replaces the original offending input action.